propavingk/LamportLens/CONTRIBUTING.md

 The rent-exempt minimum depends on `lamports_per_byte`, which the SIMD-0437 schedule reduces in steps from 6,960 down to 696.
-The default in
+The default in `src/lamportlens/rent.py` must always be the step that is live on mainnet, with a dated comment naming the source.
+Changing the default is a release note, not a silent edit: snapshots audited before and after a default change will report different deficits, and the changelog must say so.

+## What a good change looks like